Betel nut chewing: MyanmarKwun-ya ( [kóːn.jà]) is the word for betel quid in Myanmar, formerly Burma, where the most common configuration for chewing is a betel vine leaf (Piper betel), areca nut (from Areca catechu), slaked lime (calcium hydroxide) and some spices, although many betel chewers also use tobacco.

 An anecdotal government survey indicated that 40% of men and 20% of women in Myanmar chew betel.
 An aggregate study of cancer registries (2002 to 2007) at the Yangon and Mandalay General Hospitals, the largest hospitals in the country, found that oral cancer was the 6th most common cancer among males, and 10th among females.
 Of these oral carcinoma patients, 36% were regular betel quid chewers.
 University of Dental Medicine, Yangon records from 1985 to 1988 showed that 58.6% of oral carcinoma patients were regular betel chewers.

 Since the 1990s, betel chewing has been actively discouraged by successive governments, from the State Law and Order Restoration Council (SLORC) onward, on the grounds of health and tidiness.
 In April 1995, the Yangon City Development Committee banned betel in Yangon (Rangoon), in anticipation of Visit Myanmar Year 1996, a massive effort to promote the country as a tourist destination.
 Effective 29 July 2007, betel chewing, along with smoking, has been banned from the Shwedagon Pagoda, the country's most important religious site.
 In 2010, the Ministry of Education's Department of Basic Education and Burma's Anti-Narcotics Task Force collaborated to prohibit betel shops from operating within 50 m of any school.

 Nepal

 Paan is chewed mainly by Terai people, although migrants in Terai have also taken up chewing paan in recent times.
 Throughout Terai, paan is as common as anywhere in northern India.
 There is some local production, generally not commercial, but most leaves are imported from India.
 Although not as ubiquitous as in the Terai, most residents of Kathmandu occasionally enjoy paan.
 A sweet version of paan called meetha paan is popular amongst many who do not like the strong taste of plain (sada) paan.
-Some parents allow their children to consume meetha in special occasion because it is tobacco-free.
+Some parents allow their children to consume meetha on special occasions because it is tobacco-free.